git-town/git-town/documentation/development/branch_hierarchy.md

 # Main branch

-Git Town is based on each repository having a single development branch from which all feature branches are cut from and merged in.
+The main development branch from which all feature branches are cut from and merged in.
 This is stored in the git config under `git-town.main-branch-name`

 # Perennial branches